What is the Emergency Rental Assistance Program (ERAP)?

 What type of assistance could I get?

 Payment of residential rent and utility/home energy costs.
 Payment can include both past-due bills and ongoing bills.
 Payment can cover up to fifteen (15) months total.
-Bills must be for services between March 13, 2020, and March 31, 2022.
+Bills must be for services after March 13, 2020.

 This program does not cover mortgages or commercial leases.
 It does not cover utility costs for persons with a mortgage or commercial lease.

 What type of utilities or home energy cost may be covered by the program?

 Water, sewer, trash, electric, gas, fuel oil/propane, and internet.

 Telephone and cable are not included.

 How many months can I apply for at once?

 The maximum is fifteen (15) months total.
 You can apply for up to fifteen (15) months of past due rent assistance.